-With Joe Biden's election win, it ushers in a new era for climate progress.
-Joe Biden has long been a fan of renewable energy programs and has been distancing us from coal as Donald Trump opens up national parks and wildlife reserves to harmful drilling and increases our reliance on coal.
+Joe Biden's inauguration has ushered in a new era for climate progress.
+Joe Biden has long been a fan of renewable energy programs and has been distancing us from coal, while Donald Trump opened up national parks and wildlife reserves to harmful drilling and increased our reliance on coal.

 "It's almost like denying gravity now. ...
 The willing suspension of disbelief can only be sustained for so long."